Adult Spring Classes

 Spring Landscapes in Watercolor

-Thursdays, April 16 - June 11 No Class May 28 (8 weeks)
+Thursdays, April 16 - June 11 (8 weeks) No Class May 30

 Painting spring greens, watercolor landscape class.
 Learn to paint representational landscapes from reference photos by using information you gathered from life.
 This session is packed full of information on color mixing, observing, drawing for watercolor, and creating value studies.
 This session will take place mostly indoors working from photo references, but we will use the outdoor views when weather permits to make small studies from life.
 Photo references limit you and leave you asking a lot of questions, painting from life will help you find some of those answers.
 We will discuss how to work around the limitations of painting from photos and how to create a painting without being restricted by the reference.
 Each class features a demo and time for students to work on their own paintings.